Michael Qualls: Professional career

 During a workout with the Phoenix Suns prior to the 2015 draft, Qualls tore his ACL and was ruled out for six to 12 months.
 Despite the injury, Qualls managed to land an NBA training camp deal, signing with the Oklahoma City Thunder on September 29, 2015.
 He was later waived by the Thunder on October 22 prior to the start of the regular season.
 On November 3, he was acquired by the Oklahoma City Blue as an affiliate player from the Thunder.
 On November 11, he was waived by the Blue.

 On August 7, 2016, Qualls signed with Hapoel Gilboa Galil of the Israeli League.
 On October 10, 2016, he made his professional debut in a 77–61 loss to Hapoel Holon, recording 15 points, five rebounds and one assist in 25 minutes off the bench.

 On September 23, 2017, Qualls signed with the Italian team Pallacanestro Cantù for the 2017–18 season.
 On October 25, 2017, he parted ways with Cantù after appearing in two games.
 On December 13, 2017, he was acquired by the Salt Lake City Stars of the NBA G League.
 On March 5, 2018, he was waived by the Stars after averaging 8.4 points, 4.7 rebounds and 1.1 assists in 19.4 minutes in 18 games.
 Three days later, he was acquired by the Texas Legends.

 Qualls was drafted in the fourth round of the 2018 NBA G League draft by the Wisconsin Herd.

 In October 2019, he signed with the NorthPort Batang Pier of the Philippine Basketball Association (PBA) to replace Mychal Ammons as the team's import for the 2019 PBA Governors' Cup.

 On February 23, 2020, Qualls signed with Al-Fateh of the Saudi Basketball League.
 On August 18, 2021, Qualls signed with SCM U Craiova of the Liga Națională.

+In August 2022, Qualls joined the Al Riyadi of the Lebanese Basketball League.

 On December 22, 2022, Qualls returned to the Philippines as he signed with the Rain or Shine Elasto Painters of the Philippine Basketball Association (PBA) as the team's import for the 2023 PBA Governors' Cup.

 On March 3, 2023, Qualls signed with TaiwanBeer HeroBears of the T1 League.

+On May 18, 2023, Qualls signed with the Metros de Santiago of the Liga Nacional de Baloncesto (LNB).

+In February 2024, Qualls joined the Borneo Hornbills of the Indonesian Basketball League (IBL) to replace Travion Leonard.
+In December 2024, he returned to the Borneo Hornbills for the 2025 IBL season.